isomerpages/ogp-poe-weikeong/index.md

           link_url: ""
         - title: London Fat Duck
           date: 11 May 2024
-          announcement: Imported from Ireland's Silver Hill Duck, which has been described as "Wagyu of ducks", like well-marbled Japanese beef, they contatin high fat content.
-Prepared by a skilled Chef, it is cooked to perfection with crispy skin and succulent meat which melts in your mouth.
+          announcement: Featuring Ireland's Silver Hill Duck, which has been described as "Wagyu of ducks", like well-marbled Japanese beef, they contain high fat content.
+Prepared by a skilled Chef, it is roasted to perfection, unveiling a glistening and crispy skin wrapped around succulent meat which melts in your mouth.
           link_text: ""
           link_url: ""
   - textcards: